 You might have already heard of these innovative platforms called Pathao and Tootle in Nepal.
 Well now after the recent case of traffic police arresting bike riders working for Pathao and Tootle, everyone has come to know about them.
-Traffic police have caught them claiming to be illegal for the private vehicle to provide such service.
-Let’s find out more about the recent Pathao and Tootle case in details which brought a huge discussion among people for either the support of these platforms OR the Government rules.
+Traffic police have caught them claiming that it is illegal for the private vehicle to provide such service.
+Let’s find out more about the recent Pathao and Tootle case in detail which brought a huge discussion among people for either the support of these platforms OR the Government rules.

-Pathao and Tootle are mobile app-based platforms for bike ride sharing.
-They have been operating from some time; Tootle started it 2 years ago while Pathao, the Bangladeshi app reached Kathmandu around 3 months back.
+Pathao and Tootle are mobile app-based platforms for bike ride-sharing.
+They have been operating for some time; Tootle started it 2 years ago while Pathao, the Bangladeshi app reached Kathmandu around 3 months back.
 They connect bike riders who can provide a ride with those who need rides.
-Pathao and Tootle are mobile apps that use a GPS system to connect the customer and bike riders based on their location and also help them to find the best route to reach the destination.
-Simply these are the paid lift service where you pay some money to riders for giving the lift or ride.
-The easy and user-friendliness of this app make them famous in a very short amount of time.
+Pathao and Tootle are mobile apps that use a GPS system to connect customers and bike riders based on their location and also help them find the best route to reach their destination.
+Simply these are the paid lift services where you pay some money to riders for giving the lift or ride.
+The ease and user-friendliness of this app made them famous in a very short amount of time.

 ALSO READ: Tootle app becomes popular for easy ride/travel in Kathmandu

 People having a driving license and a bike can use this app to be the Riders.
 Whereas for the customers you just need a smartphone with the app and a data connection.
-Some of the riders also earn around NRs 30,000 per month which attract the riders towards the platform.
-From customer aspect using the app, you can reach your destination by saving lots of time, money, and efforts.
-So the platform has created employment opportunity along with their affordable service to the people in Kathmandu.
+Some of the riders also earn around NRs 30,000 per month which attracts the riders towards the platform.
+From the customer aspect using the app, you can reach your destination by saving lots of time, money, and effort.
+So the platform has created employment opportunities along with affordable service to the people in Kathmandu.
 Due to the popularity, Tootle has already expanded as we found them to operate in Pokhara city also.

 And just a few days back

-On Saturday (Jan 12, 2019), Traffic police arrested few Tootle and Pathao Riders in Durbarmarg, Kathmandu, claiming them to have run illegally.
-Some riders use a holder to mount mobile phone for GPS navigation and some even wear their dress.
-So the cops could identify them and arrested them in the center of Kathmandu because of the legality.
+On Saturday (Jan 12, 2019), Traffic police arrested a few Tootle and Pathao Riders in Durbarmarg, Kathmandu, claiming them to have run illegally.
+Some riders use a holder to mount mobile phones for GPS navigation and some even wear their dress.
+So the cops could identify them and arrest them in the center of Kathmandu because of the legality.

 Legality?

-Government rules and policy do not allow the vehicle with a red number plate to do any kinds of service delivery.
-The red number plate is meant for a private vehicle which means it should be used as private not for any types of public transportation.
+Government rules and policies do not allow vehicles with a red number plate to do any kind of service delivery.
+The red number plate is meant for a private vehicle which means it should be used as private not for any type of public transportation.

-The Motor Vehicles and Transport Management Act, 2049 (1993) says that: No Private vehicle can be used as the transport service.
+The Motor Vehicles and Transport Management Act, 2049 (1993) says that: No Private vehicle can be used as a transport service.

 As per this, these platforms are illegal but there must be a way to make them legal.
-Take an example of esewa, they had lots of user before having the license and so do Pathao and Tootle have.
-Having lots of customers, they should rise against the complaint that made cops to arrest Riders in their platform.
-On one hand, Government could not even fulfill the demand of people for good public transport service.
+Take the example of esewa, they had lots of users before having the license and so do Pathao and Tootle.
+Having lots of customers, they should rise against the complaint that made cops arrest Riders on their platform.
+On the one hand, the Government could not even fulfill the demand of people for good public transport service.
 We always need to wrangle with taxi drivers to use taxi meter readings.
-Another hand, Government is supporting to discourage these platforms which are filling the gap of good public transport service.
+Another hand, the Government is supporting to discourage these platforms which are filling the gap of good public transport service.
+It’s more telling when we take cognizance of the fact that ride-sharing is legal in Bagmati but the work plan has not been devised to facilitate its operation with lawful regulation.

 You should not discourage innovation and good service in the name of the existing rules.
 Such action will have a big impact in the long run for a country.
 No country can progress without innovation and we also need people who think out of the box.